yassine-abid/Tales-From-The-Future/README.md

 # TALES FROM THE FUTURE
-a 2d game made with sdl 1.2
+a 2d game project for class made with sdl 1.2